-Carlos went on to have his best year in ’69 when he equaled the 100-yard record of 9.1, won the AAU 220-yard run and lead San Jose State to its first NCAA victory in the 100 and 220 4×110-yard relay.
-After track he tried the NFL playing with the Philadelphia Eagles until a knee injury forced him out.
+Carlos went on to have his best year in ’69 when he equalled the 100-yard record of 9.1, won the AAU 220-yard run and lead San Jose State to its first NCAA victory in the 100 and 220 4×110-yard relays.
+After track, he tried the NFL playing with the Philadelphia Eagles until a knee injury forced him out.
 He tried again in the Canadian Football League before retiring from football after two years.
-After a number of jobs in 1985 he became the Track & Field Coach, at Palm Springs, California High School.
+After a number of jobs in 1985, he became the Track & Field Coach, at Palm Springs, California High School.

 Tommie Smith track career saw him setting several world records and he also tried football, playing with the Cincinnati Bengals for three years.
 He went on to become a professor of sociology and track coach at Oberlin College in Ohio.
 He is now a faculty member at Santa Monica College in Santa Monica, California.